 Covid-19 guidelines (Beacon Centre)

-Anyone entering the Beacon Centre must comply with the COVID-19 Secure Guidelines.
+Anyone entering the Beacon Centre should comply with our COVID-19 guidelines.
+Please:

 Below is a list of links for software you can use for processing your images.
 If possible always capture your images in RAW as it will allow for better processing.